-Tom Llamas is an Emmy award-winning journalist, anchor of ABC News “World News Tonight” weekend editions, and Chief National Correspondent reporting for all ABC News programs and platforms.
+Tom Llamas is an Emmy Award-winning journalist, anchor of ABC News “World News Tonight” weekend editions, and Chief National Affairs Correspondent, reporting for all ABC News programs and platforms.

-In 2008, Llamas became the first and only TV journalist ever embedded with the Coast Guard during a human smuggling interdiction at sea.
-The Emmy award-winning story documented how Cuban refugees are smuggled into the U.S. via "Go-Fast" boats and the Coast Guard’s mission to intercept these vessels.
+In 2008, Llamas became the first TV journalist embedded with the Coast Guard during a human smuggling interdiction at sea.
+The Emmy Award-winning story documented how Cuban refugees are smuggled into the U.S. via go-fast boats and the Coast Guard’s mission to intercept these vessels.

 Llamas was born and raised in Miami after his parents fled from Cuba during the 1960s.
 He graduated from Loyola University in New Orleans with Bachelor of Arts degrees in both Broadcast Journalism and Drama and Speech.
 Llamas also completed a program at the University of Miami’s Institute for Cuban and Cuban-American Studies, which focused on Raul Castro and Cuban-American voters.
-He currently resides in Manhattan with his wife and two daughters.
+He currently resides in Manhattan with his wife, two daughters and son.